 Kerr History

-Since 1907, Albertina Kerr has been caring for Oregon’s most vulnerable citizens.
+Since our founding in 1907, Albertina Kerr has been reaching out to, protecting, and caring for those who need us most.
 Over the decades, our services have evolved to meet the community’s needs.
-While these needs have changed, the values of our expert caregivers remain constant: compassion, commitment, collaboration, and advocacy.
+While these needs have changed, the values of our expert caregivers remain constant: compassion, partnership, advocacy, accountability, and innovation.

-Today, Kerr empowers people experiencing intellectual and developmental disabilities (I/DD), mental health challenges, and other social barriers to lead self-determined lives and reach their full potential.
-We provide comprehensive crisis and preventive mental health care for children and teens, as well as a full range of services for children and adults experiencing an I/DD.
+Today, Kerr empowers people with intellectual and developmental disabilities (I/DD) and mental health challenges to lead self-determined lives in their communities.
+We provide inpatient crisis psychiatric mental health care for youth and supportive residential care and programs for individuals with I/DD.

 Kerr History